Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Introduction

 While there has been some work already on how to build minimal suffixient sets and how to index and search a string within their size, less is known about that size, $\chi$, as a measure of repetitiveness.
-It is only known \cite{DGLMP23} that $\gamma = O(\chi)$ and $\chi=O(\overline{r})$ on every string family, where $\gamma$ is the size of the smallest {\em string attractor} of the collection (a measure that lower bounds most repetitiveness measures) \cite{KP18} and $\overline{r}$ is the number of equal-letter runs of the Burrows-Wheeler Transform (BWT) \cite{BW94} of the reversed string.
+It is only known~\cite{DGLMP23} that $\gamma \le \chi \le 2\overline{r}$ on every string family, where $\gamma$ is the size of the smallest {\em string attractor} of the collection (a measure that lower bounds most repetitiveness measures)~\cite{KP18} and $\overline{r}$ is the number of equal-letter runs of the Burrows-Wheeler Transform (BWT)~\cite{BW94} of the reversed string.
+Very recently, it has been shown that $s = O(\chi)$, where $s$ is the size of the smallest Substring Equation System (SES) that uniquely describes the string \cite{SB26}.

 In this paper we better characterize $\chi$ as a repetitiveness measure.
-First, we study how it behaves when the string undergoes updates, showing in particular that it grows by $O(1)$ when appending or prepending symbols, but that it can grow by $\Omega(\log n)$ upon arbitrary edit operations or rotations, and by $\Omega(\sqrt{n})$ when reversing the string.
-Second, we show that $\chi = O(r)$ on every string family, where $r$ is the number of equal-letter runs of the BWT of the string.
-We also show that there are string families where $\chi=o(v)$, where $v$ is the size of the smallest lexicographic parse \cite{NOP21} (an alternative to the size of the Lempel-Ziv parse \cite{LZ76}, which behaves similarly).
+First, we study how it behaves when the string (of length $n$) undergoes updates, showing in particular that it grows by $O(1)$ when appending or prepending symbols, but that it can grow additively by $\Omega(\sqrt{n})$ upon arbitrary edit operations or rotations, and by $\Omega(n)$ when reversing the string.
+However, for this last operation, we show that $\chi$ cannot grow by a factor larger than $2$.
+Second, we show that $\chi \le 2r$ on every string family, where $r$ is the number of equal-letter runs of the BWT of the string.
+We also show that there are string families where $\chi=o(v)$, where $v$ is the size of the smallest lexicographic parse~\cite{NOP21} (an alternative to the size of the Lempel-Ziv parse~\cite{LZ76}, which behaves similarly).
 In particular, this holds on the Fibonacci strings, where we fully characterize the only 2 smallest suffixient sets of size 4, and further prove that $\chi \le \sigma+2$ on all substrings of episturmian words over an alphabet of size $\sigma$.
 Since $v=O(r)$ on all string families, this settles $\chi$ as a strictly smaller measure than $r$, which is a more natural characterization than in terms of the reverse string.
-We also show that $\chi$ is incomparable with most ``copy-paste'' based measures \cite{Navacmcs20.3}, as there are families where it is strictly smaller and others where it is strictly larger than any of those measures.
+We also show that $\chi$ is incomparable with most ``copy-paste'' based measures~\cite{Navacmcs20.3}, as there are families where it is strictly smaller and others where it is strictly larger than any of those measures.